 |Thesis prep: required courses, finding a thesis advisor, timing, and study abroad considerations

 All HCOL students in RSENR take ENVS 201 (Research Methods, 3 credits), regardless of program or major.
 This course covers research methods, project design, and thesis planning, and culminates in the preparation of a literature review and thesis proposal.
 ENVS 201 is offered in both semesters, and ideally is taken in the second semester of junior year.
-Students who are abroad in the junior year may be able to take the course in fall of the senior year.
+Students who are abroad in the spring of their junior year should take it in the fall.

 RSENR Honors students are also required to take NR 199 (Honors Seminar, 1 credit) during the spring of their junior year.
 Those spending spring semester abroad during junior year may arrange to take NR 199 during their sophomore year or senior year.

 While RSENR students may choose a thesis advisor through these courses, students most frequently identify their advisors through specialized coursework in their program and major.

 Students planning to study abroad during their junior year should consult with their advisors and the Rubenstein Honors College coordinator, Associate Dean Allan Strong (Allan.Strong@uvm.edu) to plan ahead for completing required courses.
 ENVS students planning to study abroad should consult with Elizabeth "Ibit" Wright (email@example.com) in the Environmental Program offices.

 |Thesis proposal: materials required, proposal timeline & deadlines

 The thesis proposal is written in the ENVS 201 course.
 The proposal must be approved by the instructor of ENVS 201, and by the student's thesis advisor.
 The proposal is graded, and an Honors student must receive a grade of A- or better on the proposal in order to proceed.